nemild/hack-the-media/README.md

 - **Reduce your daily consumption of news** in newspapers, TV, and social media
 	- Ezra Taft Benson: "One must select wisely a source of news; otherwise it would be better to be uninformed than misinformed." ([link](https://quoteinvestigator.com/2016/12/03/misinformed/))
-	- Subscribe to short newsletters or weekly magazines that make it harder for you to "browse"; these are less susceptible to click-bait and these organization depend less on the engagement of each single article they write
+	- Subscribe to short newsletters or weekly magazines that make it harder for you to "browse"; these are less susceptible to click-bait and these organizations depend less on the engagement of each single article they write
 - **Use social media carefully and sparingly**
 	- Algorithms (the Facebook/Twitter feeds or YouTube autoplays) aim to keep us engaged because this leads to the most ad revenue
 	- Many of the posts we read are shared by our friends and others who share our beliefs; this gives us a selective view of the world (and is a form of segregation)
 	- At minimum, realize that social media is not a mirror what's going on in the world, but a carefully curated set of events meant to engage you
 - **Follow thoughtful voices that disagree with you**, rather than using the most extreme voices to understand the other side
-- **Keep an open mind**, as the full set of facts we need to have informed opinions are often not engaging enough for media sources and social networks to provide us
+- **Keep an open mind**, as the full set of facts we need to have informed opinions are often not engaging enough for media sources and social networks to provide us.
+When you have a deep seated viewpoint, measure it against the most thoughtful dissenting argument NOT the most extreme voice on the other side
 - **Ask certain key questions** with any media you consume:
   - Why are they writing about this topic and how do they and/or their sources personally benefit?
 Always need to understand the personal motivation of writer and their sources
   - Why is the media distributor (social network, news organization) putting this piece of content in front of me?
 How do they benefit from having me see this content?